 Ikenna groaned, and moved his eyes back up to the top of the document.
-It was the third time he had tried to read it, and the words just were not sinking in.
+It was the third time he had read it, and the words just were not sinking in.
 He flung the document on his desk in frustration, and got up from his chair.

-He rubbed his forehead, then ran his hand down the back of his head and brought it to a rest on the back of his neck.
+He rubbed his forehead, then ran his hand down the back of his head and brought it to rest on the back of his neck.
 He turned to face the large window, and stared out into the busy streets of Victoria Island.

 Lagos was a lot of things, but “boring” was not one of them.
 People could say whatever they wanted about Nigeria’s New York but one thing was clear – there was never a dull moment.